Climate and Average Weather Year Round in Grand Rapids Michigan, United States

 The brighter period of the year lasts for 3.4 months, from May 5 to August 18, with an average daily incident shortwave energy per square meter above 6.0 kWh.
-The brightest day of the year is July 1, with an average of 7.1 kWh.
+The brightest month of the year in Grand Rapids is June, with an average of 6.9 kWh.

 The darker period of the year lasts for 3.4 months, from November 1 to February 14, with an average daily incident shortwave energy per square meter below 2.5 kWh.
-The darkest day of the year is December 23, with an average of 1.3 kWh.
+The darkest month of the year in Grand Rapids is December, with an average of 1.4 kWh.

 The topography within 2 miles of Grand Rapids contains only modest variations in elevation, with a maximum elevation change of 197 feet and an average elevation above sea level of 666 feet.
 Within 10 miles also contains only modest variations in elevation (318 feet).
 Within 50 miles contains only modest variations in elevation (787 feet).

 The area within 2 miles of Grand Rapids is covered by artificial surfaces (100%), within 10 miles by artificial surfaces (61%) and cropland (21%), and within 50 miles by cropland (44%) and trees (31%).

 This report illustrates the typical weather in Grand Rapids, based on a statistical analysis of historical hourly weather reports and model reconstructions from January 1, 1980 to December 31, 2016.

 Temperature and Dew Point